-I am a 55 year old Certified Personal Trainer who first entered a gym at the age of 48.
+I am a 55 year old writer and Law Clerk who first entered a gym at the age of 48.
 I had no previous athletic experience whatsoever.
 In fact, when I was a child my mother wrote notes to physical education teachers asking that I be excused from class, as she had been told by physicians that I would never be able to participate in athletic activities.
 I was born with a congenital hip dislocation and all of my joints are hyper-mobile, making me so flexible that I am susceptible to muscle injury (since the muscles get little help from the joints).
 I literally “fall out” of my joints when lifting heavy.
 I also have Asperger’s Syndrome, a form of autism, so just being in a physical education class (or gym) can be completely overwhelming for me.

 I began working with a trainer in December 2006 when I signed my son up for a gym membership.
 I weighed 110 pounds at 5’7″, so weight loss was obviously not my goal.
 I wanted to become stronger.

 My first trainer focused on whole body workouts once per week involving compound exercises (functional training).
 Eventually, despite the fact that I was terrified of being in the gym alone, I started working out by myself as well, first on machines, and eventually with free weights.
 For a while, I was unable to even move off the treadmill when alone in the gym.
 Eventually, my trainer suggested that I try moving to only one machine instead of the several he had at first prescribed.
 And, after mastering the move to one machine, I was able over time to try more.

 I subsequently trained with a female trainer who focused on building muscle mass (German Volume Training), as well as on increasing strength.
 It was during this time that I began reading everything I could find about lifting.

 I worked out on my own from January to May 2009 when I asked another trainer if he was available to train me.
 I wanted to work on my deadlift, my favourite lift.